openshift-labs/learn-katacoda/intro-openshift/fis-deploy-app/05-accessing-the-swagger-document.md

             ... />
 ```

-To access the Swagger document for your APIs,
+This is already been completed for our API so lets take a look at the Swagger document outpt for your APIs :

 ``curl http://mypeopleservice-fuselab.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/people-service/api-docs``{{execute}}

-You should be able to get similar outpurs:
+Your output should look similar to that one presente below:

 ```
 {